varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   umem is a storage backend which is more efficient than malloc on platforms where it is available.

+  See the section on umem in chapter `Storage backends` of `The Varnish Users Guide` for details.

 -s <file,path[,size[,granularity[,advice]]]>

   The file backend stores data in a file on disk.
 The file will be